vengi-voxel/vengi/src/tools/voxedit/README.md

 * Color selection via keyboard only
   - Shortcut for enter-color-in-the-next second and index of the colormap?
   - Relative movement from current color
-* Add Windows and improve MacOSX support
+* Improve Windows and MacOSX support
 * Extend palette widget to show the used colors
 * Add color dialog for ambient and diffuse color
-* Export layers as single meshes
 * Extrude
 * Improve voxelizer
 * Improve vox extension import